Relationship between preexponent and distribution over activation barrier energies for enzymatic reactions: Continuous averaging for enzymatic reactions within the framework of Kramers' theory

 We denote

 and rewrite the Kramers' formula as follows

 On the other hand as was discussed in Introduction for enzymatic reactions the experiment yields

 Here $0 < \beta < 1$ is the empirical parameter while $b$ and $E$ are effective values for corresponding parameters.
 As was stated in Introduction the main premise of the present paper is to relate effective reaction rate constant $k_2^{eff}$ with the existence of some distribution $\rho (\epsilon)$ over the barrier heights $\epsilon$ in the ensemble of enzymes.
-In other words we assume that for an individual enzyme (sample) from the ensemble the Kramers' formula (\ref{eq19}) with a definite value of $\epsilon$ takes place.
-Then the effective rate constant (\ref{eq20}) results from the averaging over the ensemble with the distribution $\rho (\epsilon)$.
+In other words we assume that for an individual enzyme (sample) from the ensemble the Kramers' formula (\ref{eq20}) with a definite value of $\epsilon$ takes place.
+Then the effective rate constant (\ref{eq21}) results from the averaging over the ensemble with the distribution $\rho (\epsilon)$.
 Thus the ensemble is characterized by the distribution $\rho (\epsilon)$ over the values of the energy $\epsilon$.
+To stress the used approximation (\ref{eq16}) we further write the continuous distribution function explicitly as $\rho(\epsilon, k_2(\epsilon))$ when it is necessary.

-The continuous version of the discrete averaging considered in the previous Sec. is obtained as follows:
+At the specified approximation (\ref{eq16}) the continuous version of the discrete averaging considered in Sec.2 is obtained as follows: